mjmlio/mjml/packages/mjml-head-breakpoint/README.md

 ## mj-breakpoint
 This tag allows you to control on which breakpoint the layout should go desktop/mobile.
-At window widths below this value the layout will be displayed in mobile mode.

 ```xml
 <mjml>